 Knowing an employee of the store you shop at might be cheating, but so what?
 If you do have a friend who is a Goodwill employee, it never hurts to ask them where the best deals are to be found.
 Don't assume that a tag that is 50% off on a Sunday will still be there on Monday for the $1.29 sale.
-Either buy it on Sunday, or HIDE IT and come back first thing on Monday.
+Either buy it on Sunday or hide it (yes, hide it!) and come back first thing on Monday.
 Hide it in the evening and retrieve it right when the store opens or chances are the janitor will find it before you.

 Keep in mind that other customers will also be hiding things.
 If you saw something you wanted the day before, but now it is gone, search throughout the store in all the little hiding spots before you give up.
 (Things are usually hidden behind clothing racks, under linens, behind pillows, inside luggage, or in the various bins for hardware, bathrooms, and small electronics.)
 People have also been known to hide things on top shelves or under lampshades.

 If you see someone stealing, tell an employee!
 One of the reasons that the prices seem high is because certain people rob the place blind!
-Unfortunately, people have been taught not to squeal on others.
+Unfortunately, people have been taught not to rat on others.
 Well, you can't have it both ways!
 If you want lower prices, then you need to be a rat and fink... or deal with the pricing.
 If you don't help catch the crooks, then you have no right to whine about the prices.